Boldface Conference are delighted to introduce our talented 2017 Faculty line-up.

 Founded by the Glass Mountain staff in 2009, Boldface is the country’s only literary conference specifically for emerging writers.
 An intimate conference experience that includes daily workshops, readings, craft talks, social events and professionalism panels, Boldface is an experience for emerging writers like no other.
 Boldface is held on the University of Houston Campus each May and is attended by as many as 100 writers from around the country.

-Registration for the Boldface Conference now open.
+Registration for the 2018 Boldface Conference opens 3td January 2018.